larriant/thepheonixproject/Inequality.md

 # Inequality

-[The 8 richest men in the world][1] have more wealth than the poorest 3.6 billion.
++ [The 8 richest men in the world][1] have more wealth than the poorest 3.6 billion.
++ Food too exists in theoretical superabundance on earth, yet it is so unequally distributed that nearly half goes to waste while one in five children goes hungry.

 TODO: add stats / data on current inequality of planet.